Lawyer for former officer charged as accomplice in killing of George Floyd says he 'did nothing wrong'

-Former Minneapolis police officer Thomas Lane’s attorney, Earl Gray, filed a memorandum Monday accusing prosecutors of misstating the facts and law in their efforts to defend charging him as an accomplice in the May 25 killing of George Floyd.
+Former Minneapolis Police officer Thomas Lane's attorney is accusing prosecutors in a new court filing of misstating the facts and law to defend their decision to charge him as an accomplice in the May 25 killing of George Floyd.

-“Officer Lane did nothing wrong,” Gray wrote in a blistering, 21-page reply to the state’s defense of the charges against his client.
+"Officer Lane did nothing wrong," attorney Earl Gray wrote Monday in a blistering, 21-page reply to the state's defense of the charges against his client.

+The filing also offers a detailed account of Floyd's criminal background in Texas and Minnesota, and said that his persistent use of illegal drugs left him in a familiar position with police the night he died.

 The prosecutors said that Lane continued to participate in the risky restraint even after Floyd complained that police were killing him.